cockroachdb/docs/src/current/cockroachcloud/managing-cmek.md

 ## Enable CMEK

+The following sections show how to enable CMEK on a cluster.

 ### Step 1.
-Prepare your {{ site.data.products.dedicated }} Organization
+Prepare your {{ site.data.products.db }} Organization

 1. [Create a {{ site.data.products.db }} service account](managing-access.html#manage-service-accounts).
 1. [Create an API key](managing-access.html#create-api-keys) for the service account to use.

 ### Step 2.
 Provision your cluster

-[Create a new private cluster](private-clusters.html) on {{ site.data.products.dedicated }}.
-To create a private cluster, you must use [{{ site.data.products.db }} API](cloud-api.html) or [CockroachDB's Terraform provider](https://registry.terraform.io/providers/cockroachdb/cockroach/latest/docs/resources/cluster).
-An existing cluster cannot be migrated to be a private cluster.
+[Create a new private cluster](private-clusters.html) on {{ site.data.products.dedicated }} advanced.

 ### Step 3.
-Provision IAM and KMS in your Cloud
+Provision IAM and KMS resources in your cloud tenant

-Next, you must provision the required resources in your cloud provider's KMS platform, whether this is AWS or GCP:
+Next, you must provision the required IAM and KMS resources in your organization's AWS account or GCP project.

 1. The key itself.
-1. The principal that is authorized to encrypt and decrypt using the key, which is an IAM role in AWS or a cross-tenant service account in GCP.
+1. The principal that is authorized to encrypt and decrypt using the key, which is an IAM role in your AWS account or a cross-tenant service account in your GCP project.

 Follow the instructions that correspond to your cluster's deployment environment:

 - [Provisioning Amazon Web Services (AWS) for CMEK](cmek-ops-aws.html)
 - [Provisioning Google Cloud Platform (GCP) for CMEK](cmek-ops-gcp.html)

 ### Step 4.
-Activate CMEK for your {{ site.data.products.dedicated }} Cluster
+Activate CMEK

 Follow the steps in this section to activate CMEK with a call to the cluster's `/cmek` endpoint, using the cloud-specific CMEK configuration manifest you built in [Step 3.
-Provision IAM and KMS in your Cloud](#step-3-provision-iam-and-kms-in-your-cloud).
+Provision IAM and KMS in your Cloud](#step-3-provision-iam-and-kms-resources-in-your-cloud-tenant).

 Refer to the [API specification](../api/cloud/v1.html).